You are now using the latest version of Windows 10. You love all the new features. Everything's perfect but you hit the Blue Screen of Death (BSOD)!

 Step 5: You can also search for the program you wish to install in the "Search the List" bar and follow steps 3 & 4 to uninstall it.

 Step 6: Reboot your Windows 10.

-If the stop code - Critical Structure Corruption error got triggered due to installation of a problematic software, these set of steps should fix it.
+If the stop code - Critical Structure Corruption error got triggered due to the installation of a problematic software, these set of steps should fix it.

 As mentioned before, the stop code - Critical Structure Corruption error can also be caused due to hardware failure.
-In this step, we are going to see how to fix any hardware related issue (HDD, RAM or PSU).
+In this step, we are going to see how to fix any hardware related issue (HDD, RAM, or PSU).

 Follow these steps to fix stop code - Critical Structure Corruption error caused due to the Power Supply Unit (PSU).

 Step 1: If you recently added a new hardware piece, please read its description to make sure that its power specifications don't cross the recommended power limits.
 If they do, detach it/them.

 Step 2: Reconnect all the hardware wires that your PC is connected to.

 If these steps fix the stop code - Critical Structure Corruption error, congratulations!
 You can now continue using your PC.
 If this BSOD error is still not fixed, it could be because of other hardware components of your PC - HDD and RAM.

 To ensure that no RAM malfunctions are causing this BSOD error, remove the RAM sticks from your CPU, one by one, to spot the one causing this problem.
 Make sure that at least one of the RAM sticks is plugged in when you switch on your PC.